A Guide to Taxation in the Philippines – Updates for 2024

 Fringe benefits tax

 Fringe benefits granted to supervisory and managerial employees are subject to a 35 percent tax on the grossed-up monetary value of the fringe benefit.
-Under new income tax regulations, fringe benefits mean any good, service, or other benefit granted in cash or in kind, other than the basic compensation, by an employer to an individual employee.
+Under new income tax regulations, fringe benefits mean any good, service, or other benefit granted in cash or kind, other than the basic compensation, by an employer to an individual employee.

 The benefits include, but are not limited to: housing, expense accounts, vehicles, household personnel, interest on loans at below market rate, club membership fees, expenses for foreign travel, holiday and vacation expenses, education assistance, and life or health insurance and other non-life insurance premiums.